quianalytics/WarRoom-Frontend/PLAN.md

 - UI runs in Flutter with Material 3 theming.
 - Data is fetched from a local API (`http://localhost:3000`) via Dio.
 - Draft progress is stored in `SharedPreferences`.
+- Trade settings and recap state are in-memory only (not persisted).

 ## Project Layout (Primary Areas)
 - App shell: `lib/main.dart`, `lib/app_router.dart`, `lib/theme/app_theme.dart`.